mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 The fastest way to use large language models is through cloud APIs.
 Google, OpenAI, and Anthropic,  all offer APIs that give you access to their most capable proprietary models with just a few lines of Python code.
 Fireworks.ai and NVIDIA are inference providers in the USA that offer fast inferencing for many open weight models.
 You don't need a GPU, you don't need to download model weights, and you can start building applications in minutes.

 In this chapter we work through practical examples using the Google Gemini API, the OpenAI API, the Fireworks.ai API, and NVIDIA's free NIM inference service.
 Each provides Python client libraries (or compatibility layers) that handle authentication, request formatting, and response parsing.
-The patterns you learn here apply to other API providers as well — the core concepts of sending prompts, receiving completions, and managing conversations are the same across providers.
+The patterns you learn here apply to other API providers as well; the core concepts of sending prompts, receiving completions, and managing conversations are the same across providers.

 The examples for this chapter are in the directory **source-code/llm_public_apis**.